parolin/parolin.github.io/_posts/2023-05-15-AWS-Managed-Rules-for-WAF.md

 ![](../images/AWS-Managed-Rules-for-WAF/ruleNoUAxLFI.png)

-As expected, the rule that blocked the request was the `NoUserAgent_HEADER` rule that has a higher priority (comes first) in the rule group
+*As expected, the rule that blocked the request was the `NoUserAgent_HEADER` rule that has a higher priority (comes first) in the rule group.*

+---

 Request that test `UserAgent_BadBots_HEADER` and `GenericLFI_QUERYARGUMENTS`: